-In Babylonian astronomy the twins were regarded as minor gods.
-In Chinese astronomy part of Gemini represented the White Tiger of the West and another part the Vermillion Bird of the South.
-In more modern times, William Herschel discovered Uranus in 1781 near eta Geminorum (η Gem).
+In Babylonian astronomy, the twins were regarded as minor gods.
+In Chinese astronomy, part of Gemini represented the White Tiger of the West and another part the Vermillion Bird of the South.
+In more modern times, William Herschel in 1781 discovered Uranus near eta Geminorum (η Gem).
 In 1930, Clyde Tombaugh discovered Pluto on photographic plates centered on Wasat (δ Gem).
 Project Gemini was also the name of NASA's second human spaceflight program during the 1960's.

 Gemini occupies 514 square degrees of sky and is partly located among the rich star fields of the Milky Way.
 The constellation is positioned high in the sky for Northern Hemisphere observers during the winter months.
 It's less well placed from southern locations but nevertheless can still be seen at latitudes as far as 60 degrees south.
-Deep sky objects within amateur range include fine open clusters, planetary nebulae, a reflection nebula and a supernova remnant.
-In addition there are many nice double stars.
+Deep sky objects within amateur range include some fine open clusters, planetary nebulae, a reflection nebula and a supernova remnant.
+In addition, there are many nice double stars.
 Gemini contains only one Messier object, open cluster M35.

 The Sun passes through Gemini from late June to late July.
 The constellation is also the radiant for the Geminids, a rich December meteor shower and highlight of the annual meteor calendar.